LibraryOfCongress/api.congress.gov/Documentation/BillEndpoint.md

 Parent container for committees associated with the bill or resolution.
 A list of committees with an association to data on Congress.gov is available at the [Committee Name History](https://www.congress.gov/help/committee-name-history) page on Congress.gov.
 A list of current committees is available at [Committees of the U.S. Congress](https://www.congress.gov/committees) on Congress.gov.
 A `<committees>` element may include the following children:
 - `<item>`
   - Container for a committee associated with the bill or resolution.
-An `<item>` element may include the following children:
+An `<item>` element is repeatable and may include the following children:
     - `<url>` (e.g. https://api.data.gov/congress/v3/committee/house/hsif00)
       - A referrer URL to the committee or subcommittee item in the committee API.
 Documentation for the committee endpoint is available [here](https://github.com/LibraryOfCongress/api.congress.gov/blob/main/Documentation/CommitteeEndpoint.md).
     - `<systemCode>` (e.g. hsif00)
-      - A code associated with the committee or subcommittee used to match items in Congress.gov with the committee or subcommittee.
+      - Unique ID value for the committee.
     - `<name>` (e.g. Energy and Commerce Committee)
       - The name of the committee or subcommittee associated with the bill or resolution.
     - `<chamber>` (e.g. House)